 Current Collective Action Projects

-Through the second round of funding from the Siemens Integrity Initiative we have carried out activities specifically focused on advancing collective action efforts in Egypt, Kenya, Nigeria and Japan, and will also start working in Brazil (click here to see projects carried out in the first round).
-The following two main projects are under way:
+Through the first two rounds of funding from the Siemens Integrity Initiative, we have carried out activities specifically focused on advancing collective action efforts in Brazil, Egypt, India, Japan, Kenya, Nigeria, and South Africa (click here to see projects carried out in the first and second funding rounds).

 Our current project Scaling up Anti-Corruption Collective Action within Global Compact Local Networks builds upon our previous collective action activities by supporting collective actions from GCLNs and promoting public-private cooperation in fighting corruption.

 Scaling up Anti-Corruption Collective Action within Global Compact Local Networks will be implemented over four years and adopts a three pronged approach: